#32: Why Do We Root For The Underdogs?

 This past Monday, for the first time in almost two years, I felt true pain.

-The Maryland Terrapins, my beloved alma mater, had just suffered a soul crushing loss at the hands of the Alabama Crimson Tide in the NCAA Men’s Basketball Tournament.
+The Maryland Terrapins, my beloved alma mater, were crushed at the hands of the Alabama Crimson Tide in the NCAA Men’s Basketball Tournament.

 No, they were absolutely not expected to win this game.
 They weren’t even expected to go to the second round of the tournament.

 But the Terps, before this loss, were on the precipice of spinning a narrative that was commonly celebrated in the NCAA Tournament: The narrative of the underdog.

 The NCAA Tournament happens every March, a single-elimination tournament designed to crown the champion in Men and Women’s college basketball.
 Teams are pre-seeded based on their performance in the regular season in four regions (1 - 16 each) where the seeding largely tilts the outcome of the earlier matchups.

 Due to the fact that you only need one game to advance, the tournament’s appeal comes largely from its unpredictability, where lower-seeded teams can muster incredible single performances to knock out the top seeds.
 While people generally expect the top seeded teams to win, the adrenaline rush comes from the major upsets, also known as the “Cinderella stories”.
 In the early 1980s, it was given a moniker by sportscaster Brent Musberger that it’s often associated with today: March Madness.

 The upsets were celebrated in my work Slack.
 Celebrated in my Twitter feed.
 People loved to see the powerful teams go down.

 It got me more curious about our psychological attraction to the underdog.